Tora! Tora! Tora!: Production

 For the parallel filming in Japan, full-scale mock-ups of the Japanese battleship Nagato and aircraft carrier Akagi were built from the waterline up on shore, with about 90 ft of their bows extending out over the ocean on stilts.
 These were used for much of the Japanese scenes on ship's decks.
 The one error introduced, however, was that the model Akagi's bridge was built on the starboard side instead of the port side.
 Only two Japanese carriers were built in this fashion, with bridges on the port side: Akagi and Hiryū.
-This was done because it was known that for the launching scenes filmed in the US, a US carrier would be used and the islands of US carriers were always on the starboard side.
+This was done because it was known that for the launching scenes filmed in the US, a US carrier would be used, and the islands of US carriers were always on the starboard side.
 A few of the modified aircraft were also converted in Japan for the flight scenes filmed there.

 In preparation for filming, Yorktown was berthed at NAS North Island in San Diego to load all the aircraft, maintenance, and film crew prior to sailing to Hawaii.
-The night before filming the "Japanese" take-off scenes she sailed to a spot a few miles west of San Diego and at dawn the film crew filmed the launches of all the aircraft.
-Since these "Japanese" aircraft were not actual carrier-based aircraft, they did not have arresting gear with which to land back on the carrier, and continued on to land at North Island Naval Air Station.
+The night before filming the "Japanese" take-off scenes, she sailed to a spot a few miles west of San Diego, and at dawn the film crew filmed the launches of all the aircraft.
+Since these "Japanese" aircraft were not actual carrier-based aircraft, they did not have arresting gear with which to land back on the carrier and so continued on to land at North Island Naval Air Station.
 Yorktown sailed back to North Island and re-loaded the aircraft.
-She then sailed to Hawaii and the aircraft were off-loaded and used to film the attack scenes in and around Pearl Harbor.
+She then sailed to Hawaii, where the aircraft were off-loaded and used to film the attack scenes in and around Pearl Harbor.
 Aircraft Specialties of Mesa, Arizona performed maintenance on the aircraft while in Hawaii.